lnternet/asteroid-watch/README.md

 - You may use search engines and AI to assist.
 - If you use AI tools, be prepared to explain the code.
 - You may push directly to `main`.
+- NASA OpenAPI token has limitations.
+Use mock response if necesary, already supported in `useAsteroidData` hook.

 ## ✅ Tasks